uw-ictd/colte/README.md

 ```
 - **systemd-networkd sometimes does not bring up the tun IP address:**
 I have seen this issue occasionally, but have not been able to reproduce it consistently.
 I am not entirely sure what causes it, but have found some other discussion about a similar issue.
 The issue is claimed to have been fixed in systemd-241, but Ubuntu 18.04 ships with version 237.
 This issue pops up occasionally, but usually right after you change the `lte_subnet` variable and run `colteconf`.
 Sometimes, but not always, starting (or restarting) `open5gs-pgwd` and/or `systemd-networkd` will fix this issue.
 If not, a system reboot usually does the trick.

+# What about OAI?

+Prior to Fall 2019 we maintained a stable branch of the Open Air
+Interface 4G-LTE packet core.
+We encountered numerous issues
+attempting to maintain this fork, including difficulty upstreaming
+stability fixes and continuous large churn in the upstream
+codebase.
+In Fall 2019 we migrated to
+[open5gs](https://github.com/open5gs/open5gs , which has a more
+responsive development team and (in our opinion) better code
+hygene.
+We now only support open5gs, and no longer provide maintenance
+support for OAI-based installs.
+We encourage OAI LTE users to check
+out open5gs and join the open5gs community!